2called-chaos/mcl/Readme.md

 # MCL - Minecraft Listener

 MCL is a ruby script which acts as a **wrapper** for your vanilla Minecraft server.
 It's original use was to autoupdate snapshot servers but it now offers a lot more features which are mostly controlled via chat commands.
-You can compare MCL to an IRC bot or something.
+You can compare MCL to an IRC bot.

 It should be somewhat easy to write custom commands but there are some gotchas to it.
 If you can't figure it out from the shipped handlers just ask your question in the issues.